dumij58/email_receipts/README.md

 docker compose up -d
 ```

-The application will be available at: http://localhost:5000
+The application will be available at: http://localhost:5858

+Docker deployment includes:
+- **Web Application**: Flask app with Gunicorn
+- **PostgreSQL Database**: Persistent storage for users and email logs
+- **Automatic Initialization**: Database tables and admin user created on first run

 #### Stop the Application